 GIF has become a modern way of expressing oneself online.
-The internet’s meme culture certainly contributed to this phenomenon, since they are perfect for creating memes.
+The internet’s meme culture certainly contributed to this phenomenon.
 This simple format managed to overcome its humble beginnings and establish itself as a new form of communication.

 Find all the answers below!
 If you are wondering what is the story behind this format, we have the answer for you too.

 A word or two about GIFs history

 Today’s GIF is practically synonymous with short repetitive animations.
 But its roots go back to the time before the modern web when it was used to display ordinary images.
 Compuserve’s programmer, Steve Wilhite began working on the Graphic Interchange Format in early 1986.

 Wilhite wanted to create a universal graphic format that works on all platforms present at the time.